Ensuring Access to Affordable, Reliable, Sustainable and Modern Energy for All

 Mercy Corps’ approach to climate change mitigation and inclusive access to energy is rooted in innovative, market-based energy programming that both reduces emissions and supports resilient livelihoods.
 We apply our expertise in harnessing the power of market systems and good governance to scale solutions that enable communities to access the technology, information, financial tools, and the social support they need to adapt, and ultimately transform their access to reliable, clean, affordable energy in the face of a changing climate.

-Under the Netherlands Enterprise Agency (RVO) funded Accessing Markets through Private Sector Enterprises for Refugees Energy (AMPERE) program, Mercy Corps, SNV Netherlands Development Organisation and Save the Children leveraged their ongoing programming to strengthen linkages with private sector actors to improve reliable access to energy for displaced people and local community members.
+Under the Netherlands Enterprise Agency (RVO) funded Accessing Markets through Private Sector Enterprises for Refugees Energy (AMPERE) program, Mercy Corps, SNV Netherlands Development Organisation, Save the Children and Response Innovation Lab leveraged their ongoing programming to strengthen linkages with private sector actors to improve reliable access to energy for displaced people and local community members.
 By facilitating the introduction of private sector energy providers into the Bidibidi refugee settlement we were able to bridge the gap between demand and supply of quality, affordable energy services and equipment at the household, small business and institutional level while collecting market data around the appropriateness of energy related pay-as-you-go systems in refugee settings.
 This enabled us to test, prove and build evidence for quality market-driven energy access solutions in humanitarian response programming.

 To support more targeted, research-led interventions, a major component of AMPERE was gaining an in-depth understanding of the existing energy market in Bidibidi.
 Therefore, in February 2020, the Humanitarian OpenStreetMap Team (HOT) carried out a community mapping exercise across the Bidibidi Refugee settlement.
 From this, an interactive map of the energy saving solutions retailers was created to better understand the state of energy saving solutions available to refugees as well as relevant market trends and challenges associated with accessing and purchasing these solutions.